uesteibar/mediacenter-compose/README.md

 # mediacenter-compose

 A docker setup to run a simple media center.
+Designed to run alognside a plex installation in a raspberry pi.

 ## Running locally